The Lending and Secured Finance Review: Hong Kong

 The higher loss absorbency (HLA) requirement applies only to D-SIBs.
-It is an extension of the capital conservation buffer.
-On 1 January 2020, the HKMA announced that Hong Kong's list of D-SIBs remains unchanged, covering six banks.
-The six D-SIBs are: The Hongkong and Shanghai Banking Corporation Limited, Bank of China (Hong Kong) Limited, Hang Seng Bank Limited, Standard Chartered Bank (Hong Kong) Limited, The Bank of East Asia, and the Industrial and Commercial Bank of China (Asia) Limited.
-Each D-SIB will, in accordance with the Basel Committee arrangements, include a higher loss absorbency requirement in the calculation of its regulatory capital buffers.
-Of the six banks, the HKMA has designated to The Hongkong and Shanghai Banking Corporation Limited the highest HLA ( 2.5 per cent for 2020), and to The Bank of East Asia, Limited, Hang Seng Bank Limited and Industrial and Commercial Bank of China (Asia) Limited the lowest HLA (1 per cent for 2020).
+It is also an additional base of CET1 capital that acts as an extension of the capital conservation buffer.
+The HLA range (where applicable) is normally between 1 per cent and 2.5 per cent, although there is a top range of 3.5 per cent.
+On 30 December 2020, the HKMA announced that Hong Kong's list of D-SIBs remains unchanged, covering six authorised institutions: The Hongkong and Shanghai Banking Corporation Limited, Bank of China (Hong Kong) Limited, Hang Seng Bank Limited, The Bank of East Asia, Limited, Industrial and Commercial Bank of China (Asia) Limited and Standard Chartered Bank (Hong Kong) Limited.
+Of the six banks, the HKMA has designated to The Hongkong and Shanghai Banking Corporation Limited the highest HLA (2.5 per cent for 2021) and to The Bank of East Asia, Limited, Hang Seng Bank Limited and Industrial and Commercial Bank of China (Asia) Limited the lowest HLA (1 per cent for 2021).

 Loss-absorbing capacity rules